KingDubDub/Jetpack-Joyride-CE/README.md

 https://www.cemetech.net/forum/viewtopic.php?t=16948

 If you find any bugs, have any optimization ideas, or anything that may apply, make a fork/issue/request on the repo or forum post.
-Keep things public so others are aware about them.
+Keep things public so others are aware of them.